 Also take the names and address of any bystanders that are prepared to act as witnesses.
 All of this is good evidence that you acted reasonably and so have a defence against any possible charges.
 (In fact, having this to hand would possibly prevent charges being laid in the first place.)

 The glass used in car windows is toughened, so ask everyone else to stand back before using your car’s tyre wrench to break in.
-Once you have access, be cautious; the dog may be vicious or just scared and you are at risk of being bitten.
+Once you have access, be cautious; the dog may be vicious or just scared and you're at risk of being bitten.

-If it is safe to do so, render first aid.
+If it's safe to do so, administer first aid.
 This means:

 4 tips for dealing with car sick dogs

 Subscribe today for just £29 for 12 issues...